hashicorp/terraform-provider-google/website/docs/r/google_folder_iam.html.markdown

 ~> **Be careful!** You can accidentally lock yourself out of your folder using this resource.
-Deleting a `google_folder_iam_policy` removes access from anyone without folder-level access to the folder.
+Deleting a `google_folder_iam_policy` removes access from anyone without permissions on its parent folder/organization.
 Proceed with caution.
    It's not recommended to use `google_folder_iam_policy` with your provider folder to avoid locking yourself out, and it should generally only be used with folders fully managed by Terraform.
 If you do use this resource, it is recommended to **import** the policy before